31 Ways to Keep On Networking During Covid-19

 Networking is essential for like-minded professionals, entrepreneurs and small businesses.
 But with large scale networking events being postponed or cancelled, how can we leverage on social networking sites during Covid-19?

-- Easier to stay connected and keep in touch
+- A hassle-free way to get connected and keep in touch

-- Saves time if you’re have a busy schedule
+- Saves time if you have a busy schedule

-So, you’ve probably already heard of LinkedIn because it’s the biggest professional social networking platform at the moment.
+You’ve probably already heard of LinkedIn because it’s the biggest professional social networking platform online.
 It has over 500 million users with 3 million people sharing content on a weekly basis.

 What makes Lunchclub different from LinkedIn is its algorithm.
 Lunchclub focuses on connecting you to other professionals based on similar backgrounds and mutual interests.
 After entering your name, email address, location, and picking your objectives for being on Lunchclub, it matches you to a professional who will be directly relevant to you and your interests.
 Once connected, Lunchclub schedules a 1:1 video meeting for you over Google Meet.

 Meetup is an online networking platform that helps you find events to attend or interest groups to join.
 Your searches can be refined by setting your location which allows you to view all events happening in Singapore at one glance.
 Searching for interest groups is also made easier as you can select categories (eg. Career & Business, Tech or Photography) that suit your interests.

 Tribemine is a platform that complements the functions of LinkedIn by offering network optimization features missing in LinkedIn.
 However, Tribemine is still in Beta development and the first 100 accounts registered can use Tribemine for free.